Many landlords find themselves in the same boat at some point in their investing careers: considering when to refinance.

 Fixed-rate mortgages are much more reliable and better for most landlords.
 A fixed rate of interest helps you make more precise calculations over greater periods of time so you can have a better idea of the long-term trajectory of your rentals.

-Refinancing your property is a big step in your real estate investing journey.
-It could introduce more debt or risk, but done strategically, refinancing can save you hundreds of dollars on your mortgage each year.
+Refinancing your property is a big step in your property investment journey.
+It could introduce more debt or risk, but done strategically, refinancing can save you hundreds of dollars on your mortgage each year..
 By waiting for one of the above ideal circumstances, you can make refinancing work in your favor.